cloudberrydb/cloudberrydb/README.md

 Should a strong disagreement arise it may be advisable to take the matter onto the mailing list since it allows for a more natural flow of the conversation.

-At any time during the patch review you may experience delays based on the availability of reviewers and core team members.
+At any time during the patch review, you may experience delays based on the availability of reviewers and core team members.
 Please be patient.
-A lot of people working on Greenplum have day job commitments that may delay their feedback.
 That being said, don't get discouraged either.
 If you're not getting expected feedback for a few days add a comment asking for updates on the pull request itself or send an email to the mailing list.

 ### Direct commits to the repository

 On occasion you will see core team members committing directly to the repository without going through the pull request workflow.
-This is reserved for small changes only and the rule of thumb we use is this: if the change touches any functionality that may result in a test failure then it has to go through a pull request workflow.
+This is reserved for small changes only and the rule of thumb we use is this: if the change touches any functionality that may result in a test failure, then it has to go through a pull request workflow.
 If, on the other hand, the change is in the non-functional part of the code base (such as fixing a typo inside of a comment block) core team members can decide to just commit to the repository directly.